alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/02_confirmed_anchor_rule.md

 ## Core Rule

-A project may only be recognized as **AI Foundations Source-Line Anchored** when its official confirmation record includes:
+A project may only be recognized as **AI Foundations / Origin | Continuum Source-Line Anchored** when its official confirmation record includes:

 - Project name
 - Creator, founder, or organization name